Nonindustrial Disability Insurance

-- Be under the care and treatment of a licensed physician/practitioner or accredited religious practitioner within the first eight days of your disability.
+- Be under the care and treatment of a licensed health professional or accredited religious practitioner within the first eight days of your disability.
 The date your claim begins can be adjusted if it does not meet this requirement.
 You must remain under care and treatment to continue receiving benefits.

 Forms and Publications

 Connect with your employer’s personnel specialist or payroll officer to obtain the NDI claim forms DE 8501 and DE 8501F.
 Contact us at 1-866-758-9768 to get medical extension forms.